 The integrating universities and the State System have engaged with stakeholders throughout the process to keep them informed and help to inform our decisions.
 The plan development process has been broadly consultative and transparent.
-Throughout this lengthy process, our charge has been to work together with our sister institutions to develop a plan that follows the State System's vision for university integrations.
-Preliminarily approved plans presented to the Board of Governors on April 28 are available-West and Northeast.
+During this process, universities have been working together to develop plans that align with the State System's vision for university integrations.
+Final Board-approved plans from July 2021 are available online -West and Northeast.